 10. Interact with the AnimalsBe sure to check the back of the map for animal experiences and entertainment.
 Your tadpoles will leap at the opportunity to meet animals at Animal Encounters around the zoo and at the Front Plaza Stage.

 There are many volunteers wearing red shirts located throughout the park.
 They are a wealth of information and can help point you in the right direction or tell you more about the animals.

 Skyfari (included in your admission ticket) offers you a ride and a shortcut between the entrance and back of the park, flying you above the forest and hills.
 It's a way to get to the back of the park early, and closer to the Northern Frontier.
 We found it the easiest way to avoid climbing high hills.

 If you would like to eat at Alberts, you don’t need a reservation, but it helps, especially on busy days and for weekend brunch.
 If you dine on the porch, you’ll feel like you are in a mountaintop forest with waterfalls and cool shady trees surrounding you.
 The zoo does offer holiday special dining experiences (Easter, Mother’s Day and more) that require a reservation.
 You might want to look into breakfast with the penguins or other seasonal opportunities such as a Winemaker Dinner to make your trip extra special.

 14. Reserve Special Experiences

-If your budget allows, you can purchase upgraded special experiences in addition to admission, such as seeing animal ambassadors and trainers in action, going behind the scenes, seeing the pandas before they open along with a zoo tour in a VIP cart, taking a tour with cats or being a zookeeper for a day.
+If your budget allows, you can purchase upgraded special experiences in addition to admission, such as seeing animal ambassadors and trainers in action, going behind the scenes, touring the zoo in a VIP cart, taking a tour with cats or being a zookeeper for a day.
 The zoo also offers a VIP experience.